 July 27 – Aug 1, 2014 Expedition in Western Washington with Wolf Haven, International

-This expedition begins at beautiful Wallace Falls State Park northeast of Seattle, then travels over the North Cascade Mountains and into the territory of the Teanaway Wolf Pack.
+This expedition begins at River Meadows Park north of Seattle near Arlington, then travels over the North Cascade Mountains and into the territory of the Teanaway Wolf Pack.

 Become a detective in order to follow clues and solve mysteries that would otherwise have gone unnoticed in nature.
 Amazingly, animals reveal themselves to all who can read their stories in the earth.
 As you will see, tracks can tell us about the size, health, emotions, history and even intentions of animals which would otherwise remain hidden all around us.
 Never feel alone in the forest again as you learn to communicate and understand the sights and sounds which birds use to point out predators, to quarrel with their neighbors, or to sing with appreciation.
 This week you will enter the world of animals, becoming that which you follow.

 On Sunday evening, you’ll receive an intensive training on wildlife tracking, which includes understanding prints, but moreso, understanding everything that’s going on around you in nature, from the language of the birds, to trailing animals from their dens.
 Monday, we’ll spend the day on the great river sand bar where tracks of animals amaze, including a resident herd of Roosevelt Elk, active beavers in a pond they created in an old river channel, plus coyote packs, mink, river otter, abundant raptors, and more.
-Tuesday, we’ll walk up into bear country, where myriad berries cover old clear cuts, and learn to trail through terrain you would previously had thought would be impossible to see tracks, and in the afternoon, you will have to navigate overland to a secret location, marked on your topo map, where there is an incredible array of black bear dens in burned-out, old-growth trees.
-On Wednesday, we will arise to check our wildlife cameras, then drive to the snow line to enjoy alpine meadow flowers and the animals they attract before heading down the east slope of the Cascades to camp in the territory of the Teanaway Wolf Pack.
+Tuesday, we’ll walk into bear country, where myriad berries cover old clear cuts, and learn to trail through terrain you would previously had thought would be impossible to see tracks, and in the afternoon, you will have to navigate overland to a secret location, marked on your topo map, where there is an incredible array of black bear dens in burned-out, old-growth trees.
+On Wednesday, we drive to the snow line to enjoy alpine meadow flowers and the animals they attract before heading down the east slope of the Cascades to camp in the territory of the Teanaway Wolf Pack where we will set up wildlife cameras along their favorite travel routes.
 On Thursday and Friday, we will track the Teanaway Wolves and in addition, gain an understanding of how to track animals in dry pine forests and sagebrush canyonlands where we will be exposed to triple the number of birds and other animals as compared to the west side of the mountains.

 Current Enrollment: Open/Available for adults while a youth camp version also runs simultaneously.